saadmas/metrify/README.md

 ## Overview

 **Spotify** is awesome.
-You can listen to music on the go, offline, with high quality audio.
+You can listen to music on the go, offline, in high quality audio.
 You get personalized playlists, access to an unparalleled catalog of songs, and a sleek, seamless UI.

 But, ever wondered what your most played tracks are?
 How about your most played artists?
-Spotify may gave you those stats in their annual "Year Wrapped" feature, but what if you wanted to know right this second?
+Spotify may gave you those stats in their annual "Wrapped" feature, but what if you wanted to know right this second?

 Enter **Metrify** .
 Connect your Spotify account to Metrify to get access to your top 50 most played tracks and artists.
 Wanna put those top played tracks into their own Spotify playlists so you can bump them later?
 Got you covered.